fkortsagin/Fixed-Windows-10/README.md

 * Click Harden!
 * Click OK when finished

+15. Remove Windows Activation key since its no longer of any use cmd as admin:
+* slmgr /upk
+* slmgr /cpky

 Thats it we are good to go.

 For more customization options check: